Here’s a quick look at what Capital One miles are worth.

 - There’s no limit to how many Capital One miles you can earn, making it easy to save up for large purchases.

 - Capital One offers flexible travel purchase redemption with the Purchase Eraser.
 Miles can be used to cover any portion of a travel charge made on an outside site (redeemed as a statement credit).

-- You can transfer Capital One miles to one of 14 travel partners at a rate of 2:1.5.
+- You can transfer Capital One miles to one of 15 travel partners at a rate of 2:1.5 for most partners.
 Despite the apparent drop in value, a few transfer options actually get you more for your mile.

 - You can redeem any number of Capital One miles at any time.
 You can apply as little as 1 mile to an eligible purchase and cover the rest with cash.